 Zambujeira do Mar is a small and tranquil seaside village in the Parque Natural do Sudoeste Alentejano e Costa Vicentina.
 Surrounded by dramatic cliffs and stunning beaches, this is a haven for backpackers looking for peace and chill.
 If you love clifftop walks with views that will leave you speechless, rolling waves from the Atlantic, and delicious freshly caught fish cooked in an authentic family-run restaurant, then you’re in the right place!

 Zambujeira do Mar lies on the Rota Vicentina, 750 km of trails following the mighty Atlantic coast of the Algarve and Alentejo regions.
 You can hike on marked trails in either direction from the village, enjoying rugged scenery and striking coastal views.
 Or head for the beautiful main beach where you will find a consistent swell and everything you need to catch a few waves.
 You may well have the beach to yourself on weekdays, but it will be busy come the weekend!If you come in August, expect crowds.
 Join the party at Festival Sudoeste, where you will find live music and free camping.

 You will find loads of good value places to stay, with hospitable locals who will look after you well.
 Along Main Street, which stops at the beach, you will find lots of fish restaurants selling the days catch.
 Sardines and Tuna are the must-try’s here… I’d give the salt-cod a miss!

-We hope that our list of 15 beautiful places in Portugal gave you at least a few ideas on where to go in Portugal so you can now prepare your own Portugal “must-see” list.
+We hope that our list of 16 beautiful places in Portugal gave you at least a few ideas on where to go in Portugal so you can now prepare your own Portugal “must-see” list and combine our proposals into one Portugal itinerary.
 Let us know in the comment and don’t forget to visit the travel blogs of our contributors!